aimldl/envs-and-tools/computing_environments/linux_ubuntu/how_to/configure_korean.md

 <img src="images/ubuntu_18_04-settings-region_and_language-cropped_the_bottom_part.png">

-Click the `+` button in the `Input Sources` section and the `Add an input source` windows pops up.
+Click the `+` button in the `Input Sources` section and the `Add an Input Source` windows pops up.

 <img src="images/ubuntu_18_04-settings-region_and_language-add_an_input_source.png">

-Click `Korean` and the list of supported input sources are shown.
+Click `Korean` in the list and the list of supported input sources are shown.

 <img src="images/ubuntu_18_04-settings-region_and_language-add_an_input_source-korean-list_of_supported_input_sources.png">